 Illinois has excellent options, but the best trip depends on matching the right city, hotel area, attractions, events, road-trip route, season, and travel pace.

-Sehlmeyer Travel can help you compare Illinois vacation options and narrow down the trip that fits your family, budget, travel style, and comfort level.
+Sehlmeyer Travel is based in Northwest Ohio and can help you compare Illinois with other Midwest and USA destinations to build a trip that fits your family, budget, timing, and travel style.

 Start Planning Your Illinois Trip